-CHINATOWN CLEEN STREETS PROGRAM-- During this quarter the Chinatown cleaning crew used 28,633 trash bags to collect an estimated 357,912 pounds of litter for removal from Chinatown.
-In addition, they painted and removed graffiti from 457 pieces of street furniture and/or storefronts, and power washed an average of 50 store fronts.
+CHINATOWN CLEAN STREETS PROGRAM-- During the 3rd Quarter 2009, the Chinatown cleaning crew used 25,856 trash bags to collect an estimated 601,650 pounds of litter for removal from Chinatown.
+In addition, they painted and removed graffiti from 570 pieces of street furniture and/or storefronts, and power washed an average of 685 store fronts.
 CPLDC continued to conduct all BID planning activities.
 Chinatown Partnership Board established a BID Task Force to address the BID formation process.
-Steering Committee Members and SBS staff also met to further the BID formation process.
-The district Needs Assessment Survey, part of the 11-Step BID formation process, was distributed to property owners and merchants in the Chinatown Service Area.
-Preliminary results indicate need for
+An expanded BID Steering Committee held their first meeting at CCBA.
+By-laws were adopted and seven Co-Chairs were nominated.
+Chinatown Partnership BID Task Force began preparations to formally invite Chinatown&rsquos leadership and historic associations to join the formation process.
+CHINATOWN SHORT-TERM PROJECTS AND LONG-TERM PLANNING.
+LMDC and the LDC are working with the New York Department of Transportation on finalizing the sub recipient agreement for this quarter for short term planning projects (way finding and street lighting).